Thomas Birch Freeman: Western Nigeria

-Some Yorubas or the Aku who had become Christians in Sierra returned to Yorubaland in the Bight of Benin in modern day, Lagos Nigeria and made a request to the Wesleyan Missionary Society for a missionary/teacher.
-Thomas Birch Freeman was thus the first Christian missionary to proselytise in Badagry in modern-day Lagos State, when his ship, Queen Victoria arrived there, on 24 September 1842 in the company of his former pupil, William de Graft and his wife, to investigate issues raised by the Yoruba returnees from Sierra Leone.
+Some Yorubas or the Aku who had become Christians in Sierra Leone returned to Yorubaland in the Bight of Benin, in modern-day Lagos, Nigeria, and made a request to the Wesleyan Missionary Society for a missionary/teacher.
+Freeman was thus the first Christian missionary to proselytise in Badagry in modern-day Lagos State, when his ship, Queen Victoria arrived there, on 24 September 1842 in the company of his former pupil, William de Graft and his wife, to investigate issues raised by the Yoruba returnees from Sierra Leone.
 The entourage were allowed by the Badagry chieftain to set up a mission in the commune.
 By 30 November 1842, they had built a mission house and a chapel.
 William de Graft was appointed the overseer of this new mission station.
 The de Graft couple together with Freeman went on to Lagos and later, the Egba city of Abeokuta, at the written formal invitation by the Ruler or Alake of Egba, named Shodeke.
 The missionary team was warmly welcomed by the Abeokuta overlord and his brother, General Shamoye.
 Freeman preached the Gospel in the palace courtyard.
-Thomas Freeman then gave the Holy Bible to Shodeke.
+He then gave the Holy Bible to Shodeke.
 Shodeke decreed that Christianity be adopted in his dominion but the native high priests rebelled against and secretly poisoned him, not long after this episode.

 In late 1854, he returned to Abeokuta and then to Lagos, where the Wesleyan Missionary Society had set up station two years earlier.
 In Lagos, Freeman was cordially received by the European missionary, Gardiner, the Lagos king, Dosumu and the English Consul, Campbell.
 A Christian service was held in Freeman's honour, attended by Sierra Leonean emigrants, school children and Lagos indigenes.
 During the Sunday service, Freeman gave two sermons to two large congregations.
 The first Wesleyan missionary meeting was held a week later, on 5 December 1854, upon Freeman's return from Abeokuta.
 The meeting was to devise ways to raise funds for the mission's operations.
 At Aro, a vicinity of Abeokuta, he met the native minister, Bickersteth and many of his congregants.
-He reunited with Shamoye, the brother of the now deceased old chief, Shodeke and met his successor, the new ruler, Sagbua.
+He reunited with Shamoye, brother of the now deceased old chief, Shodeke, and met his successor, the new ruler, Sagbua.
 A mission station was built on the land given to Freeman by Shodeke in 1854.
 Freeman officiated at several baptisms and weddings in Abeokuta and presided over a missionary meeting.
 He also paid a courtesy call on the missionary couple, Henry Townsend and his wife.